yera111/asbolsyn2/memory-bank/architecture.md

    - System uses Haversine formula to calculate distance between user and meal pickup locations
    - System filters meals to only show those within a 10km radius
    - System sorts meals by proximity (closest first)
+   - System maintains distance information throughout the filtering process for display
    - System displays each nearby meal as a separate message with its own "View" button
    - Each meal display includes essential details:
      - Meal name